icub-tech-iit/design-holder-realsense/report.md

 However, while the object is visible at high distances from the robot (~ `34 cm`), at lower distances (~ `22 cm`) the object does not fall into the field of view.
 Therefore we decided to modify the orientation of the camera by tilting it of additional `30 degrees` and qualitatively evaluated it:

-Finally the nominal position identified is `(-8.4112 0.0 46.2464) cm` with a rotation of `30 degrees` around the optical axis.
+Finally the nominal position identified is `(-8.4 0.0 46.3) cm` with a rotation of `30 degrees` around the `Y` axis.

 #### ⚠ **Important note**
 The pose is identified with respect to the robot root, with `X` pointing backward, `Y` pointing right and `Z` pointing upwards.

 ### 2. Defining a search space

-Given the nominal position we chose as `(-8.4112 0.0 46.2464) cm` and a rotation of `30 degrees`, we perturbed its position and orientation around the optical axis within the following ranges:
+Given the nominal position we chose as `(-8.4 0.0 46.3) cm` and a rotation of `30 degrees`, we perturbed its position and orientation around the `Y` axis within the following ranges:

 - x direction: `[-3 1] cm`;
 - y direction: `[-6 6] cm`;